wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.5.20 =
+* Bugfix: required formfields that were defined as dropdown were not allowed to post "0" as a return value for required fields
 * Improvement: Dutch language updates, thanks to Herman Boswijk
 * Improvement: when using custom fields in a form, FIELD{03} and FIELD{3} (thus leading zero's) are now supported.
 This was already working ok for storing the values, but not for checking the required field values